vinodkrishnavarma/simpleapsswordapi/README.md

 An API that generates three words seperated with dots, symbol and a two digit number.
 Thats all. no rocket science.

 ## My new data change 1 - Vinod

+A Sample readme data from vscode github extension